Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Create a sub-dataset from the dataset in parameter

 Create a copy of the dataset using the results of the list of queries given in parameter.
+Note: This endpoint is activated only if `csm.platform.twincache.useGraphModule` property is set to true

 ### Example